Tanya Domier served as CEO of Advantage Solutions from January 2013 through March 2022.

 Breitner serves on the board of directors for the parent holding companies of Petco, PDC Brands, Asplundh and Teneo.
 He previously served on the board of directors for BJ’s Wholesale Club Holdings Inc. and Leslie’s Pool Supplies.

-Costa served in a number of executive positions with Hermes of Paris Inc. in New York City, including chief financial officer and chief operating officer from December 2005 to May 2011.
+Costa served as global chief financial officer at Godiva Chocolatier from June 2018 to May 2021.
+Prior to that, she served as chief financial officer and chief operations officer of Burberry Americas.
+Earlier in her career, she held a number of executive positions with Hermes of Paris Inc. in New York City, including chief financial officer and chief operating officer.
 She began her career in public accounting and consulting at KPMG LLP and Arthur Andersen LLP.

 Timothy J. Flynn is a director of Topco and a partner with Leonard Green & Partners L.P.
 Prior to joining LGP in 2003, he was a director in the investment banking department of Credit Suisse First Boston, which he joined following CSFB’s acquisition of Donaldson, Lufkin & Jenrette, where he had been since 1996.